How to buy a house with a low income

 HFA loan

 Not to be confused with an FHA loan, an HFA loan is another type of low-income mortgage through Fannie Mae (called “HFA Preferred”) and Freddie Mac (called “HFA Advantage”) that requires only 3 percent down.
-HFA loans are available through state housing finance agencies (HFAs), which partner with mortgage lenders to offer affordable loans to low-income borrowers.
+HFA loans are available through state housing finance agencies (HFAs), which partner with mortgage lenders to offer affordable loans to lower-income borrowers.
 In many cases, you don’t have to be a first-time buyer to qualify, and you might get down payment assistance, as well.

-Down payment assistance programs
+State and local down payment assistance programs

 Mortgage credit certificate